Subbu2025/finapp/README.md

 ## Overview

 This project is a Flask-based web application that has been containerized using Docker.
 The application serves as a dynamic platform for rendering reports and static content.
-The containerized application is accessible at [http://sangamsoftsol.com/](http://sangamsoftsol.com/) via AWS Route53.
+The containerized application is accessible using your website domain [http://example.com/](http://example.com/) via AWS Route53.

 ---